otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 This document aims to describe how the untrusted Prekey Server can be used to securely publish, store and retrieve Prekey Ensembles and its values.

-## Conventions
+## Definitions

 Unless otherwise noted, these conventions and definitions are used for this
 document:

+* "Network" refers to the system which computing devices use to exchange data with each other using connections between nodes.
 * "Participant" refers to any of the end-points that take part in a conversation.
 * "Prekey Server" refers to the untrusted server used to store Prekey Ensembles.
 * "Publisher" refers to the participant publishing Prekey Ensembles to the Prekey Server.
+* "Receiver" refers to the participant receiving a message.
 * "Retriever" refers to the participant retrieving Prekey Ensembles from the Prekey Server that correspond to the publishing participant.
 * "Sender" refers to the participant sending a message.
-* "Receiver" refers to the participant receiving a message.
-* "Network" refers to the system which computing devices use to exchange data with each other using connections between nodes.

 ## Assumptions